Jay-Feng2008/Neural-Network-from-Scratch/README.md

 ![image](https://user-images.githubusercontent.com/101462429/164511425-c43a9cd2-69e0-48e0-89bb-9c19c08a4a2b.png)

 Back to our topic:
 Consider our model, which is a singal-layer network with all neurons sharing the same activation function.
-We can simplifie the equation into something like this:
+We can simplify the equation into something like this: